 Written by Stefanie Haehnel

-However, in Japan you can see people wearing face masks everywhere, if it's on the street, in a shop or right next to you in the train.
+However, in Japan, you can see people wearing face masks everywhere.
+You will see it on the street, in a shop or right next to you on the train.
 Does that mean a lot of Japanese are suffering from a contagious disease?
 The answer is definitely NO!

-The Lack of Grooming Shield
+Lack of Grooming

 The Personal Shield